bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 [`nom` really shines](https://github.com/bspeice/speice.io-md_shootout/blob/369613843d39cfdc728e1003123bf87f79422497/src/iex.rs).

 Ultimately, because the `nom` code in this shootout was the same for all formats, we're not too interested in its performance.
-Still, it's worth mentioning that building the market data parser was actually fun; I didn't have to write all the boring code by hand.
+Still, it's worth mentioning that building the market data parser was actually fun; I didn't have to write tons of boring code by hand.

 # Part 1: Cap'n Proto